patrickd-/wrappitmq.node/README.md

 $ AMQP_URL="amqp://user:pass@localhost:5672" npm run coverage
 ```

+## Changelog

+### v1.1.0

+This version updated amqplib from [0.5 to 0.8](https://github.com/squaremo/amqp.node/blob/main/CHANGELOG.md), which came with some possibly breaking changes.
+Please make sure to test for these before upgrading wrappitmq to v1.1.0:

+* amqplib v0.8.0: Support for NodeJS prior to v10 is dropped ([PR 615](https://github.com/squaremo/amqp.node/pull/615))
+* amqplib v0.5.5: Minor but possibly breaking change: after [PR 498](https://github.com/squaremo/amqp.node/pull/498), all confirmation promises still unresolved will be rejected when their associated channel is closed.

 ## Contributions

 Are always welcome!

 * Initial development by @patrickd-
 * Name suggested by @leschekfm :D
+* Updated by @KevinBierende